vishkid84/Portfolio-milestone-project/README.md

 The timeline was modified based on a previous code institute section.
 The github link [here](https://github.com/Code-Institute-Solutions/resume-miniproject-bootstrap4/tree/master/16-adding-work-history)<br>
 The hover effect in portfolio modified based on tutorial from w3schools [here](https://www.w3schools.com/howto/howto_css_image_overlay_slide.asp)
+The hover effect was not working in ios.
+Found the solution [here](https://stackoverflow.com/questions/18047353/fix-css-hover-on-iphone-ipad-ipod)